 Months 2 – 5

-The next two months should be spent in reading the basic books of the General Studies papers including NCERT textbooks.
+The next two months should be spent in reading the fundamental books of the General Studies papers, including NCERT textbooks.
 Start your reading in such a manner that both prelims and mains portions are covered.
 You should make notes as and when you are studying.
 Also, ensure you are periodically revising whatever you are studying.
 Current affairs are important at every stage and so, maintain a separate file for it.
 Make notes as you read the newspaper for current affairs.
 To get the latest UPSC current affairs from important sources like PIB, Yojana, newspapers and more, check the link.

 Months 6 – 8